jackgreff/Fall-Semester-2022-/README.md

 Haverford College

 This Repository is from my Foundations of Data Science class, which explored subjects including modeling, statistics, probability and applied linear algebra with Python materials.
-I will include a README, the assignment instructions, and my work for each assignment.
+I will include the assignment instructions as a README and my work for each assignment.